christhomper/JavaScript/README.md

 # JavaScript

-This repository houses straightforward JavaScript projects.
-Check out these projects for basic examples and practical applications of JavaScript.
+This repository houses several varying levels of JavaScript projects.
+Check out these projects for examples and practical applications of JavaScript.